ivanlee0210/my-first-MD/README.md

 <img src="/image/Kinggobot1.PNG" width="30%">
 <img src="/image/Kinggobot2.PNG" width="30%">

-> - The first two problems seem to be solved, but still is not so friendly for international studnets.
+> - The first two problems seem to be solved, but it is still not so friendly for international students.

 ---